Ahish9009/epicycle-drawer/README.md

 ## Example

 ### Input
+* The input image is drawn into the drawing board
 ![drawing-input](img/drawing-input.gif)
 ### Epicycle Drawing
+* Epicycles are generated to draw the input drawing
 ![epicycle-drawing](img/epicycle-drawing.gif)
 ### Plots
 #### 3D Plot of Various Angles of the Drawing